Skykingakki/portfolio/README.txt

 styles\           - SCSS source files for stylesheets CSS.
 Available in Purchased versions only. favicon.ico       - Favicon placeholder provided for the template. index.html        - Main HTML page to open the template in browser.
-*.html            - Additional HTML pages (if any).
-LICENSE-*.txt     - License file as per your downloaded variant.

 How to Edit the template
 ------------------------